Equality, Diversity and Inclusion

 - having an active Diversity and Inclusion Working Group, made up of a cross section of staff and students in our Department.
 The Working Group's remit is to inform policy, flag concerns, celebrate achievements/projects and raise awareness of all aspects of EDI;

 - recognising advancement of gender equality, representation, progression and success for all.
-In recognition of the steps we have taken to establish good practice in recruiting, retaining and promoting women in higher education, for example, our department was awarded the Athena SWAN Silver Award.
+In recognition of the steps we have taken to establish good practice in recruiting, retaining and promoting women in higher education, for example, our department was awarded the Athena SWAN Silver Award in 2015 and 2021.
 Find out who’s on our Athena SWAN Committee;

 - improving diversity of staff and students and ensuring staff from minority groups feel welcome and supported in the department;

 - promoting a family-friendly working environment, equal opportunities and career development.
 See the Supporting Our Staff page for more information;

 - supporting our LGBT+ staff.
 Our LGBTQ+ Rep acts as a point of contact for staff and students, flagging any issues and concerns that affect our LGBTQ+ community;

 - doubling the number of Bullying and Harassment Advisors in the Department to make sure everyone has someone to talk to;

 - improving induction processes so new members of staff and students feel welcomed, integrated and supported, and have all the information they need;